Saelyria/Braid/ContributorQuickstart.md

 type safety.

 Each of these 'single section' binders has a 'multi section' equivalent.
 These ones are used if the `onSections` method of the table binder is used instead of the singular `onSection`.
 They work in basically the same way.
+There is also the `AnySectionBinder`, which is largely the same as the various mutli-section binders, but does not expose functions to bind cell types, custom header/footer view types or header/footer titles.

 ## RxSwift integration